Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Outdoorsy has a stellar reputation with renters, but it’s just as popular with owners.
 They provide a lot of bonuses that give you peace of mind while your RV is rented.

-- Outdoorsy gives you the option to refuse a rental.
+- Outdoorsy gives you the option to refuse an RV rental.

 - They have a top-notch customer service team.

 - Every renter has to pass an extensive driving history check.